Remembering John Lewis, rights icon and `American hero’

 Lewis refused to attend Donald Trump’s inauguration, saying he didn’t consider him a “legitimate president” because Russians had conspired to get him elected.
 When Trump later complained about immigrants from “s—hole countries,” Lewis declared, “I think he is a racist … we have to try to stand up and speak up and not try to sweep it under the rug.”

-Trump — while not tweeting or issuing a statement himself about Lewis’ death — ordered flags at half-staff at the White House and all federal public buildings and grounds, including embassies abroad and all military posts and naval stations, throughout the day Saturday.
+Trump ordered flags at half-staff at the White House and all federal public buildings and grounds, including embassies abroad and all military posts and naval stations, throughout the day Saturday.

-Lewis said he’d been arrested 40 times in the 1960s, five more as a congressman.
-At 78, he told a rally he’d do it again to help reunite immigrant families separated by the Trump administration.

-“There cannot be any peace in America until these young children are returned to their parents and set all of our people free,” Lewis said.
-“If we fail to do it, history will not be kind to us,” he shouted.
-“I will go to the border.
-I’ll get arrested again.
-If necessary, I’m prepared to go to jail.”
+“Saddened to hear the news of civil rights hero John Lewis passing.
+Melania and I send our prayers to he and his family,” Trump said via Twitter.

 Lewis announced in late December 2019 that he had been diagnosed with advanced pancreatic cancer.